Please download a Languagegeek.com font to view these pages properly.

 • ᐨᒐ — /ddh/ /tth/

-4. Confusingly, the French tradition and English tradition write /ze/ /zi/ or /tse/ /tsi/ using opposite forms of the syllabics ᘚ and ᘛ.
+5. Confusingly, the French tradition and English tradition write /ze/ /zi/ or /tse/ /tsi/ using opposite forms of the syllabics and ᘛ.

-5. The Sayisi final is variously given as /ye/ or /yi/.
+6. The Sayisi final is variously given as /ye/ or /yi/.
 Yet there are many words ending in /-ye/ which do not use the final: ᐯᘚᔦ /bedzie/ “his/her heart”.
-From what little Sayisi material I have, it seems that the ᕁ is related to the benefactive particle /ha/.
+It seems that the is a variation on .